rails/rails/guides/source/routing.md

 root 'pages#main' # shortcut for the above
 ```

-You should put the `root` route at the top of the file, because it is the most popular route and should be matched first.
+You typically put the `root` route at the top of the file so that it can be matched first.

 NOTE: The `root` route only routes `GET` requests to the action.